 Skip to content

 The American Academy of Ophthalmology (AAO) promotes a voluntary cap color-coding system for topical ocular medications to reduce dispensing errors and simplify complex regimens.
-When patients are using multiple drops, for example glaucoma therapy plus dry eye and allergy management, consistent cap colors provide an extra safety cue when labels are hard to read or vision is reduced.
-The table on this page summarizes common color associations by drug class.
+When patients are using multiple drops — for example glaucoma therapy plus dry eye and allergy management — consistent cap colors provide an extra safety cue when labels are hard to read or vision is reduced.
+The cap color chart on this page summarizes common color associations by drug class.

 Cap color is a helpful cue, but it is not a substitute for verifying the label.
 Safety-critical distinctions such as tan caps (anti-infectives) versus pink caps (steroids) should be reinforced in counseling to reduce the risk of using a steroid on infectious keratitis.
 Red caps identify mydriatics and cycloplegics, and patients should be told these drops will dilate the pupil, blur near vision, and increase light sensitivity.